-As members of the American Association of University Presses, our policy fully conforms to AAUP Best Practice Guidelines.
-The two areas of difference are, in our opinion, improvements on the AAUP guidance.
-Firstly, Arc and AUP employ an in-house specialist to manage the peer-review process, to avoid any perceived conflict of interest for an acquisitions editor.
-Secondly, both presses employ subject-specific series boards or teams of advisers to provide scholarly judgments of each publication and the Faculty Board that oversees the entire publishing program does not perform quality control (a task for these series boards) but undertakes quality assurance, ensuring that the press’s processes are fit for purpose and are applied correctly.
+Arc Humanities Press’s peer-review policy fully conforms to AUP Best Practice Guidelines.
+The two areas of difference are, in our opinion, improvements on the Association of University Presses’ guidance.
+Firstly, Arc employs an in-house specialist to manage the peer-review process, to avoid any perceived conflict of interest for an acquisitions editor.
+Secondly, Arc uses subject-specific series boards or teams of advisers to provide scholarly judgments of each publication and the Faculty Board that oversees the entire publishing program does not perform quality control (a task for these series boards) but undertakes quality assurance, ensuring that the press’s processes are fit for purpose and are applied correctly.

 Editorial Boards, specialist advisers, and scholars appointed to carry out peer reviewing are key parts of the quality assurance process.
 This is supplemented by pre-press and other support for our authors.
 This is more fully explained in The Publishing Process.

 1. Initial Evaluation by an Editorial Board

 Quality assurance on academic grounds takes place in two phases: initially when an author submits a Proposal Form requesting the publisher to consider their material for publication, and at peer-review stage.
 All three presses are willing to offer conditional contracts to scholars.
 Conditional contracts offer many advantages to authors, as explained in The Publishing Process: